 MATH 110 Trigonometry.
 3 hours.
 It is strongly recommended that students have completed two years of high school algebra and one year of high school geometry or MATH 109 in order to be successful in this course.
 The study of trigonometric, logarithmic and exponential functions and their applications.

-MATH 201 Mathematics for Social Sciences.
-3 hours.
+MATH 201 Mathematics for Social Sciences 3 hours.
 Prerequisite: MATH 109.
-Topics from finite mathematics and calculus with applications in the social sciences.
+Topics from finite.